Photo: Blue Skies

 Streets in Vegasland boast the names of classic casinos, some still in operation like the “Tiffany of the Strip” the Trop, aka the world-famous Tropicana Avenue.

 Join us as we take the slow adventure road trip along the avenue.
 There are fresh-baked, gluten-full staples and deserts, a wetlands park that leads to the Colorado River, a hall of fame dedicated to pinball and the casino itself.
-Check out the country’s most diverse university.
+Check out one of the country’s most diverse universities.

-Goal of this page: Updated directory of what to see, for self-guided tours of one of the world’s most famous avenues.
+Goal of this page: Introduce one of the world’s most famous avenues to locals and visitors.

 What it is: Tropicana Avenue is a major east–west section line arterial in the Las Vegas area.
 Part of it is signed as Nevada State Route 593 (SR 593).